 Carolyn has twice been responsible for revising the Joint Nature Conservation Committee (JNCC) guidelines for seismic surveys and continues to make regular recommendations for revisions based on studies of their operation, thus she has a thorough knowledge of the guidelines and the reasons behind their various requirements.
 She has also had an input towards the development/ revision of mitigation measures in several other countries.
 Carolyn has designed and periodically revises the JNCC Marine Mammal Recording Forms.

-Under contract to JNCC Carolyn created the JNCC database of marine mammal observation records from UK seismic surveys and undertook all maintenance and data entry over a sixteen year period.
-Carolyn has regularly analysed these data to examine the effects of seismic airguns on marine mammals and has published the results.
+Under contract to JNCC Carolyn created the JNCC database of marine mammal observation records from UK geophysical surveys and undertook all maintenance and data entry over a 25-year period.
+Carolyn has regularly analysed these data to examine the effects of geophysical surveys on marine mammals and has published the results.
+Carolyn has also analysed data from piling and explosives operations in UK waters.
 The International Association of Oil and Gas Producers Joint Industry Programme on Sound and Marine Life awarded Carolyn, with RSK Environment Ltd, a contract to examine the potential utility and collation of MMO data globally and scope a central database system for managing these data.

 Carolynís experience is recognised worldwide and she is often called on to provide advice on MMO-related matters.
 She is currently on the executive committee of the MMO Association.
 Prior to becoming an MMO she spent five years undertaking offshore surveys of seabirds and marine mammals for JNCC's Seabirds at Sea Team.
 Earlier research included describing new species and genera of ascothoracids (crustacean parasites of starfish) and studying the larval development of barnacles.

 B.Sc., M.Sc. and Ph.D. in marine biology, + teaching qualification (PGCE).